ROBERT SIEGEL, Host:

 ISUTULAH: (Foreign language spoken)

-Colonel DAVE FURNESS (Commander, Regional Command Southwest): There's a huge appetite for local defense forces in Marjah.
+DAVE FURNESS: There's a huge appetite for local defense forces in Marjah.
 The elders like it.
 The locals like it because they can serve locally.

 BOWMAN: Colonel Furness says there are now some 400 men who've joined the local defense forces in Marjah, and he expects another 400 will sign up by the end of the summer.
 To hit that number, the colonel will need some help.
 And the person the Americans are counting on is a local tribal elder.